 Does Reading Fiction Make You Smarter?

 There are many benefits of reading fiction.
 These benefits include improved neural connectivity in the brain, improved analytical skills, memory, and vocabulary.
 Many factors are involved to put these benefits into practice, but in a short answer, yes, reading fiction can make you smarter.
+Whether you read on a kindle or from a paperback, the benefits are endless.

 In one study, researchers tested neural connectivity in the brain before, during, and after participants read a novel.
 Fiction reading caused significant increases in brain connectivity!
 Some of the connectivity only lasted during and immediately after reading, but some of it persisted for several days after reading.
 (Short and Long Term Effects of a Novel on Connectivity in the Brain, Brain Connectivity, Vol. 3, No. 6)